 Contact a representative in the University Financial Aid Office and refer to the university website for scholarship information.
 A student should always ask, even if he/she does not believe him/herself to be eligible for financial aid, as there often are Merit Scholarships based on academic performance available as well.

-Sodexo has established a scholarship/award open to Benedictine University juniors and seniors majoring in nutrition.
-The Dr. Scholl Scholarship fund is open to nutrition students.
+Sodexo has established a scholarship/award open to students who major in Nutrition and Dietetics, Nutritional Sciences or Food and Nutrition Management.
+The Dr. Scholl Scholarship fund is open to students who major in Nutrition and Dietetics and Nutritional Sciences.
 There are also several endowed scholarships not designated to a specific major, but based on financial need, achievement, and sometimes leadership.
 More information for all of these are posted on the scholarship page of the Benedictine University website.

 The Academy of Nutrition and Dietetics (Academy) offers students the opportunity to apply for scholarships.
-To qualify, students must be at least junior standing and enrolled in an accredited undergraduate nutrition program (i.e., Dietetics Concentration of the Nutrition Major), Dietetic Internship program, or master degree program, depending upon the scholarship.
+To qualify, students must be at least junior standing and enrolled in an accredited undergraduate Nutrition and Dietetics program, Dietetic Internship program, or master degree program, depending upon the scholarship.
 Due to the limited number of available scholarships, these are quite competitive and thus prestigious to receive.
 Refer to the September Supplement of the Journal of The Academy of Nutrition and Dietetics or the Academy website for more information.
 Generally, you must be a member of the Academy to receive an Academy or local dietetic association scholarship.
-Membership information is available on the Academy website or throught the Nutrition Department.
+Membership information is available on the Academy website or through the Nutrition Department.

 Application procedures, transfer FAQ, transfer guides, and other pertinent information can be found online at: Benedictine University Transfer.

 While your articulation is in progress, you may receive a request for further information, such as a more complete course description or syllabus of a cognate (e.g., science course).
-If you completed any nutrition courses within the accepted Course Acceptance and Validation policy guidelines , you will need to provide syllabi and course projects to the Director of the undergraduate Nutrition Program (on the Lisle campus) after the rest of the articulation process is completed by the Enrollment Center representative.
+If you completed any nutrition courses within the accepted Course Acceptance and Validation Policy Guidelines, you will need to provide syllabi and course projects to the Nutrition Department Chair (on the Lisle campus) after the rest of the articulation process is completed by the Enrollment Center representative.
 Acceptance of a course towards graduation credit requirements is not the same as towards specific DPD (Dietetics) requirements; only the Lisle campus DPD Director determines these.
 The Transfer Counselor (from the Enrollment Center) will assist you throughout the transfer process and your first term of registration.
 Your advising file is then sent to the Nutrition Department.

-If you only want a quick "estimate" via an informal evaluation, you are encouraged to utilize the checklists and course descriptions available in the Nutrition Major Handbook.
+If you only want a quick "estimate" via an informal evaluation, you are encouraged to utilize the checklists and course descriptions available in the Program Guide.
 Transcript evaluations do not occur at our department or college level for the nutrition programs.
 We do not accept requests for transcript reviews.

 The general articulation process for an international student is similar to that of a transfer student.
 Please read the response to the previous question.

 In addition to submitting official transcripts, the international student must also submit official translations, and the foreign degree evaluation.
-For a list of agencies, visit http://www.eatright.org/BecomeanRDorDTR/content.aspx?id=9725.
-Note: The Nutrition Major does NOT accept an ECE evaluation; there are no exceptions.
 Visit the university International website for information about the Admissions Process, deadlines, the required documents, etc. Submit these documents directly to the Enrollment Center.

 While your articulation is in progress, expect to receive a request for further information if any of your coursework includes nutrition or science courses.
-However, note that the Course Acceptance and Validation policy guidelines apply.
-Normally international students are asked to provide a copy of the entire course syllabus per degree (original, and translated to English if needed), a copy of your original transcripts, and course assignments and projects you believe related to the Benedictine University Nutrition Major to the Director of the undergraduate Nutrition Program (Lisle campus).
-This Director cannot fully articulate (i.e., give you the most credit possible) the international courses without all the requested pieces.
+However, note that the Course Acceptance and Validation Policy Guidelines apply.
+Normally international students are asked to provide a copy of the entire course syllabus per degree (original, and translated to English, if needed), a copy of your original transcripts, and course assignments and projects you believe related to the Benedictine University Nutrition Major to the Nutrition Department Chair (Lisle campus).
+The Department Chair cannot fully articulate (i.e., give you the most credit possible) the international courses without all the requested pieces.
 Allow several weeks for the process once you submit all the required documents to the Enrollment Center.

 A Transfer Counselor will assist you throughout the transfer process and your first term of registration.
 Your advising file is then sent to the Nutrition Department.

-No. Refer to the Nutrition Major Handbook for eligibility and application procedures for the DPD.
+No. Refer to the Nutrition and Dietetics Major Guide for eligibility and application procedures for the DPD.

-The Benedictine University Nutrition Programs will be recognized at the community, state, national, and international level for their leadership in developing optimal teaching and learning within nutrition programs.
-The programs will prepare future nutritionists, registered dietitians, and nutrition managers to address important food and nutrition issues that impact the quality of life of people.
+The Benedictine University Nutrition Programs will be recognized at the community, state, national, and international level for their leadership in developing optimal teaching and learning.
+The programs will prepare future Registered Dietitian Nutritionists, health educators, community nutritionists, and nutrition managers to address important food and nutrition issues that impact the quality of life of people.